charlie-grayson/WBA/python/pc_setup.md

 **NOTE: The wba_member_upload.py script CANNOT be used with a regular WBA Agent API key**

 To download the files, navigate to the top level project directory https://github.com/charlie-grayson/WBA.
 Click on the **Code** icon and select the **Download ZIP** option.
-Open the zip file and save the required \*.py scripts and config.cfg file in the some directory on your PC.
+Open the zip file and save the required \*.py scripts and config.cfg file in the some directory on your PC, e.g., C:\Users\UserName\WBA

 4. Edit the config.cfg file

-Change the directory to the location where you stored the python and config fiiles

 The config.cfg needs to be edited using your preferred editor.
 One approach is to use notepad.

 Use the same Windows Command Prompt and type the following:

 ```
->notepad config.cfg
+C:\Users\UserName> notepad C:\Users\UserName\WBA\config.cfg
 ```

 Replace the dummy URLs with the URLs of the production database provided by WBA